machow/dbcooper-py/README.md

-For any else you might want to do, the sqlalchemy Engine object is available.
+For anything else you might want to do, the sqlalchemy Engine object is available.
 For example, the code below shows how you can set its `.echo` attribute, which tells sqlalchemy to provide useful logs.